CompassLabs/docs/blog/2023-05-16-first-blog-post.md

 <!--truncate-->
-* **Data Sourcing** Utilize dojo's on- and off-chain data capabilities for data ingestion and strategy evaluation
+* **Data Sourcing:** Utilize dojo's on- and off-chain data capabilities for data ingestion and strategy evaluation

-* **Simulation** Test, train and optimize DeFi strategies and smart contract through dojo's agent-based simulator to simulate transactions at the EVM smart contract level
+* **Simulation:** Test, train and optimize DeFi strategies and smart contract through dojo's agent-based simulator to simulate transactions at the EVM smart contract level

-* **Analysis** Gain insights into strategy performance through tailored agent metric tracking implementation
+* **Analysis:** Gain insights into strategy performance through tailored agent metric tracking implementation

 # How it works